 My six-year-old daughter, who was sometimes painfully shy, is playing organized basketball now, and I see a sense of pluck today that was not always present.
 Whereas she could barely dribble a basketball more than twice with her dominant hand before joining the basketball team, she can dribble with both hands for nearly as long as she likes today.
 Not because of luck but because she has taken a liking to dribbling everywhere in the house, to my wife’s dismay.

-When she scoffs and reminds her three-year-old brother at the dinner table that she is better than him at basketball whenever he tells her that he is Superman, I secretly smile while telling them to cut it off.
+When she reminds her three-year-old brother at the dinner table that she is better than him at basketball whenever he tells her that he is Superman, I secretly smile while telling them to cut it off.

 At the sociological level, sports do not only combat the loneliness and polarization that wreak havoc in this day and age.
-They also foster social trust, which is a prerequisite for systemic change.
+They foster social trust, which is a prerequisite for systemic change.
 At the Willigan Tournament a couple of weeks ago, a national wrestling tournament for deaf schools, I was taken aback by the rabid extent to which students and adults of all stripes rooted for their respective schools.

 No longer were they fiddling on their phones in their bedrooms, swiping left and right, up and down, in their own worlds.
 Instead, they were blissfully in the moment, stomping, chanting, jumping, and celebrating together, as if their lives depended on it.